-Net sales for the year ended December 31, 2023 of \$3,196 million, were down 1.4%, reflecting a decrease in Activewear sales of 3.4%, partly offset by an increase in the Hosiery and underwear category of 10.5%.
+Net sales for the year ended December 31, 2023 of \$3,196 million, were down 1%, reflecting a decrease in Activewear sales of 3%, partly offset by an increase in the Hosiery and underwear category of 11%.
 The decrease in Activewear sales was primarily driven by lower sales volumes compared to the prior year where we saw stronger levels of distributor inventory replenishment, partly offset by slightly higher net selling prices.
 While overall Activewear POS was soft for the full year, we saw year over year POS trends for this category improve sequentially through the first three quarters of the year, before stabilizing in the fourth quarter.
 International sales of \$225 million were down 17% versus the prior year period mainly due to the non-recurrence of prior year restocking in addition to distributors' cautious inventory management throughout the year, in a challenged market.
 The increase in the Hosiery and underwear category, primarily reflected the impact of higher unit sales volumes stemming from the expansion of our private label offering and the roll-out of new underwear programs in the mass retail channel, as well as strength in hosiery.
 Additionally, even though industry-wide demand remained weak for these categories, we benefited from a more favorable demand environment in comparison to 2022, along with the normalization of inventories at retailers.
-The expiration of the Under Armour sock license agreement on March 31, 2024 will negatively impact our net sales in fiscal 2024, with a minimal impact on our profitability.